Leigh Neighbours - Leigh West

 Key points

-• The partnership supported local schools to improve young people’s opportunities and mental health.
+- Local schools were supported to improve young people’s opportunities and mental health.

 About the Big Local area